Treasurer: Alan Shannon

 Assistant Treasurer: Bill Cristman

 Erin Grainger has recently made Vermont her home, and is active as a voice teacher, conductor, singer, and music director.
 She works with singers in a range of settings, from public school to university and in the community.
-Erin currently teaches at Saint Michael’s College, and is a professional soloist in the region.
+Erin currently teaches at Saint Michael’s College and is a professional soloist in the region.
 Erin holds a Master of Music degree in voice performance form McGill University, and undergraduate degrees in music and education from the University of Western Ontario and University of Toronto.
-She became the Choir Director of our church on July 1, 2016, and then also, Music Director on May 1, 2017.
+She became the Choir Director of our church in July 2016, and then Music Director in May 2017.
 She is working now to enhance and invigorate our Music Ministry, expanding into our community.

 Stephan Conrady spent most of this life in Kordel, a small town in Germany, near Trier, situated along the riverbanks of the Mosel. he started playing the piano at an early age inspired by Cziffra, Horowitz, Perlemuter and Cortot.
 Living so closely to the Archbishop of Trier, he became fascinated by the grandness in size, sound and scope of the pipe organs.
 Vitezslav Vorbornik, a Czech organist, pianist and composer took Stephan under his wings and taught him how to master this instrument.